 The men and women who serve as the governing body of Las Vegas Arts Council all share a commitment to the arts and culture of Las Vegas, the artists and the art lovers, the locals and the guests who come to visit.
 Click here to review LVAC’s expectations for board directors.
 Our bylaws allow from 4 to 9 directors.

 Directors have overlapping three year terms; some were elected to full terms and some were appointed to fill partial terms.
 The classes listed are the years their terms expire on December 31.

-Richard Lindeborg, Treasurer
+Richard Lindeborg, President

 Chris Ulibarri, Treasurer

 Richard Lindeborg has served the Las Vegas Arts Council as a member of its Advisory Board and the Board of Directors.
 He was raised in Las Vegas, New Mexico.
 After graduation from Highlands University he spent his career teaching, writing, and editing for four universities and three federal departments before returning to Las Vegas in 2005.
 He participates in three singing groups at Highlands and is on the Advisory and Development Board of the Las Vegas Community Foundation.
 Richard and his wife, a retired restaurant chef, live in the Las Vegas home his family built in 1950.

 Chris Ulibarri, photographer and entrepreneur is part owner of Ulibarri Farms Candies on Bridge Street in Las Vegas’ historic Old Town district.
 He is a full time undergraduate student at New Mexico Highlands University, studying political science, history, and geology, an active member of Amnesty International’s local chapter, and their legislative coordinator for the state of New Mexico.